BrandenXia/notes/intro-to-modern-physics-2024-2025/quantum-harmonic-oscillator.typ

   number-mode: "label",
 )

-Quantum harmonic oscillator is a system in Quantum Mechanics similar to the harmonic oscillation, given by $m dv(x, t) = -k x$, in Classical Mechanics.
+Quantum harmonic oscillator is a system in Quantum Mechanics similar to the harmonic oscillation, given by $m dv(x, t, 2) = -k x$, in Classical Mechanics.

 = Why do we need to study quantum harmonic oscillator?